Music touches my soul. When I am not singing, dancing or playing an instrument, I am writing articles about the songs that I hold dear.

 No, I won't shed a tear

 Just as long as you stand, stand by me

-"93 Million Miles" (which is the distance between the earth and the sun) is a great choice for a mother-and-son dance song.
-It is a heartfelt and vibrant piece that cleverly uses the distance from the earth to the sun as a metaphor about distance and love.
+93 Million Miles (which is the distance between the earth and the sun) is a great choice for a mother-and-son dance song.
+It is a heartfelt and vibrant piece that cleverly uses the distance from the earth to the sun as a metaphor for distance and love.

 Oh, my my how beautiful, oh my beautiful mother

 She told me,"Son in life you’re gonna go far